Skip to main content

 Security and Privacy

-Browsers are key players in maintaining security and privacy while navigating the web.
+Browsers play a crucial role in maintaining security and privacy while navigating the web.
 They offer built-in protections like blocking unsafe sites, identifying suspicious downloads, and warning users about expired security certificates.
 HTTPS ensures that information shared with websites is encrypted and less vulnerable to theft.

-Many browsers also provide privacy modes, like Chrome’s Incognito or Firefox’s Private Browsing, which avoid saving history, cookies, and form data.
+Many browsers also offer privacy modes, such as Chrome’s Incognito mode or Firefox’s Private Browsing, which prevent the saving of history, cookies, and form data.
 Additionally, browser extensions, such as ad blockers or anti-tracking tools, can be used to increase privacy, giving users more control over their digital footprint.

 Compatibility and Standards